cgonyeo/presentations/bash/bash.md

 ## Pipes

-In Linux when a program goes to print something to the screen, you can instead send it's output directly into another program.
+In Linux when a program goes to print something to the screen, you can instead send its output directly into another program.
 This is useful for filtering out long lists, logging the results of a program, and for many other things.

 In Linux, we can connect programs together with the `|` symbol.